dbt-labs/docs.getdbt.com/website/docs/docs/cloud-integrations/configure-auto-exposures.md

 # Configure auto-exposures <Lifecycle status='beta' />

 As a data team, it’s critical that you have context into the downstream use cases and users of your data products.
-[Auto-exposures](/docs/collaborate/auto-exposures) integrates natively with Tableau (Power BI coming soon) and [auto-generates downstream lineage](/docs/collaborate/auto-exposures#view-auto-exposures-in-dbt-explorer) in dbt Explorer for a richer experience.
+[Auto-exposures](/docs/collaborate/auto-exposures) integrates natively with Tableau and [auto-generates downstream lineage](/docs/collaborate/auto-exposures#view-auto-exposures-in-dbt-explorer) in dbt Explorer for a richer experience.

 Auto-exposures help data teams optimize their efficiency and ensure data quality by: